-A vehicle is considered abandoned if it is burnt out, has no number plates, is unregistered and parked on the road, or is registered but has not moved for a significant time.
+A vehicle is considered abandoned if it is burnt out, has no number plates, or has been unregistered for longer than 3 months and parked on a council owned or maintained road or public land.

 Abandoned vehicles are investigated by Tasmania Police and then removed by the relevant road authority.
 Please note that state and local government have different legislation, policies and procedures for dealing with abandoned vehicles.

 Abandoned vehicles can be reported to Tasmania Police or directly to the relevant authority.